Asian shares mixed as Huawei sanctions stir trade fears

 “The march higher will be tentative at best though with sentiment both incredibly cautious and fragile,” he added.

-ENERGY: Benchmark U.S. crude gained 45 cents to $63.32 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 2 cents to $62.85 a barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 85 cents to $62.87 per barrel on Thursday.
-Brent crude, the international standard, added 39 cents to $73.01 per barrel.
+Brent crude, the international standard, lost 15 cents to $72.47 per barrel.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.